 Get Involved: Advocacy Opportunities

-Constituent voices are critical to advocacy success, and the AUA works in tandem with members to engage lawmakers at the state and federal levels on issues of import to our specialty.
+Constituent voices are critical to advocacy success, and the AUA works in tandem with members to engage lawmakers at the state and federal levels on issues of importance to our specialty.
 Every member who gets involved in the advocacy process amplifies the collective voice of urology and promotes sound practice and quality patient care.
-RAP Index is a short, 10 minute, questionnaire that will help the AUA to identify relationships that AUA members have with their elected officials, their willingness to participate in AUA grassroots campaigns, and possible donors to the new created AUAPAC.

 How can you get started?